Derivator Six-Functor-Formalisms -- Construction II: Conclusion

 respects the conditions of being 4-coCartesian, strongly 3-coCartesian, and 2-Cartesian.
 This follows because the commutation with homotopy colimits implies that all functors $g^*$, $f_*$ and $\iota_!$ involved in the definitions of (strongly) (co)Cartesian are {\em exact} and hence commute also with {\em homotopy limits of shape $\Posf$} (actually {\em homotopy finite} is sufficient, cf.\@ \cite[Theorem 7.1]{PS14}).
 By \cite[Lemma 4.7]{Hor15}, the properties of being perfectly, compactly or well-generated can be checked over fibers above actual objects of $\SSS^{\cor}(\cdot) = \mathcal{S}^{\cor}$ where the fibers are actually equivalent to those of $\DD \rightarrow \SSS^{\op}$. \end{proof}

-\begin{KOR} With the assumptions of Main Theorem~\ref{HAUPTSATZ}, if $\DD \rightarrow \SSS^{\op}$ is infinite and has stable and perfectly generated fibers then there is a (unique up to equivalence) left and right fibered (symmetric) multiderivator $\EE \rightarrow \SSS^{\cor}$ with domain $\Cat$, in other words, a (symmetric) {\em derivator six-functor-formalism}, whose restriction to $\Catlf$ is equivalent to the (symmetric) left fibered multiderivator of Main theorem~\ref{HAUPTSATZ} (cf.\@ also \ref{REMSCOR}). \end{KOR} \begin{proof} \cite[Theorem 4.10]{Hor15} and the previous Lemma~\ref{LEMMAGENERATION} show that the already constructed $\EE \rightarrow \SSS^{\cor}$ with domain $\Invlf$ satisfies (FDer0 right) as well.
-Therefore by \cite[Corollary 1.2]{Hor17b}, $\EE \rightarrow \SSS^{\cor}$ extends to a (symmetric) left fibered multiderivator on all of $\Cat$ because $\SSS^{\cor}$, being representable, clearly extends to $\Cat$.
-(The reader may check that the techniques of [loc.\@ cit.] go through for the case of pre-2-multiderivators instead of pre-multiderivators.)
-The same proof as the one of \cite[Theorem 7.2]{Hor16} starting from Main~Theorem~\ref{HAUPTSATZ} thus shows that $\EE \rightarrow \SSS^{\cor}$ is also a right fibered (symmetric) multiderivator. \end{proof}
+\begin{KOR} With the assumptions of Main Theorem~\ref{HAUPTSATZ}, if $\DD \rightarrow \SSS^{\op}$ is infinite (i.e.\@ satisfies (Der1${}^\infty$)) and has stable and perfectly generated fibers then there is a (unique up to equivalence) left and right fibered (symmetric) (multi)derivator $\EE \rightarrow \SSS^{\cor}$ with domain $\Cat$, hence --- in the multi-case --- a (symmetric) {\em derivator six-functor-formalism}, whose restriction to $\Dirlf$ is equivalent to the (symmetric) left fibered (multi)derivator of Main~Theorem~\ref{HAUPTSATZ} (cf.\@ also \ref{REMSCOR}). \end{KOR} \begin{proof} By \cite[Corollary 1.3]{Hor17b}, $\EE \rightarrow \SSS^{\cor}$ extends to a (symmetric) left fibered multiderivator on all of $\Cat$.
+Note that $\SSS^{\cor}$ has domain $\Cat$ already.
+(The reader may check that the techniques of \cite{Hor17b} go through for the case of pre-2-multiderivators instead of pre-multiderivators, because the formal properties of $\Dia^{\cor}(\SSS)$ used in \cite{Hor17b} for a pre-2-multiderivator $\SSS$ remain exactly the same by \cite[Section~3]{Hor16}.)
+The same proof as the one of \cite[Theorem 6.3]{Hor16} thus shows that $\EE \rightarrow \SSS^{\cor}$ is also a right fibered (symmetric) multiderivator. \end{proof}